Click on a question below to open the answer, and then click again to close.

 - Mentorship for new admission professionals

-In order to sustain the scale of offerings and provide increased benefits, the consortium will charge annual dues to member schools based on the school’s enrollment.
-Member schools get involved by volunteering for the consortium’s work groups: Marketing, Forms, Mentoring, and Events.
-They meet throughout the year to refine and expand the consortium’s benefits and offerings.
+PSIS has no professional staff – all our work groups are made up of volunteers from our individual schools.
+In order to sustain and continue to improve our benefits, the consortium will charge annual dues to member schools based on the school’s enrollment.
+Member schools should plan to contribute to the consortium’s work groups: Marketing, Forms, Mentoring, and Events.
+Work groups meet throughout the year to refine and improve the consortium’s messaging and tools to achieve our mission and continue to grow our value for our members.